charlesdwmorrison/SlimCAT/README.md

 # SlimCAT - A DevOps CI/CD Performance Test Tool

+- SlimCAT is a C# (.Net 5.0 /.Net Core) class library implementing features typically found in load tools:
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; - launch variying amounts of multiple threads (users) and run them for a specific duration or a specified number of requests.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; - correlatate data from one reuqest to another so user "flows" or scenarios can be contructed from multiple requests (such as: logon, do transction, log out).
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; - measurement of response time, throughput
-- SlimCAT is a C# (.Net 5.0 /.Net Core) load tool developed for use in CI/CD pipelines; it can also be used as a standalone desktop tool.
+- SlimCAT can be used in CI/CD pipelines or as ait can also be used as a standalone desktop tool.
-- SlimCAT launches multiple threads, but as easily as any functional, MSTest or NUnit test.
+- SlimCAT makes launching multiple threads and writing multiple thread tests as easy as writing any functional, MSTest or NUnit test.
 - SlimCAT uses NUnit to assert against response time metrics; pipelines can then make decsions based on this pass/fail result.
 - SlimCAT has a simple design.
 If you can write some C# code, you can follow the examples and load test your own applications.
-- SlimCAT follows principles of well-known load tools, with scripts, correlations, and data sources.
+- SlimCAT follows principles and architecture of well-known load tools, with scripts, correlations, and data sources.
 - Tests can be as short as 10-13 seconds (ideal for pipeline use), or as long as several hours.

 ![SlimCAT SignalR Chart.js](https://github.com/charlesdwmorrison/SlimCAT/blob/master/SlimCAT.png?raw=true)